Revisiting derived crystalline cohomology: Derived crystalline cohomology

 when $A$ is a static $\mathbb{F}_p$-algebra and $R$ is a smooth $A$-algebra such that $\tmop{dR}_{R / A}$ is not static, the map $P^{\bullet} \twoheadrightarrow R$ is Koszul regular and the derived de Rham cohomology $\tmop{dR}_{R / P^{\bullet}}$ is simply the PD-envelope, therefore static.
 Applying $\pi_i$ to the homotopy equivalence, where $i \neq 0$ is so chosen that $\pi_i (\tmop{dR}_{R / A}) \neq 0$, we get a contradiction.

-In view of this warning, our proof of \Cref{lem:crys-coh-gr-desc} tells us that the associated graded pieces with respect to the Katz-Oda filtration are homotopy equivalent, but the homotopy equivalences could not be glued, even after forgetting all the richer structures to the underlying $\infty$-category $D (\mathbb{Z})$. \end{warning}
+In view of this warning, our proof of \Cref{lem:crys-coh-gr-desc} tells us that the associated graded pieces with respect to the Katz--Oda filtration are homotopy equivalent, but the homotopy equivalences could not be glued, even after forgetting all the richer structures to the underlying $\infty$-category $D (\mathbb{Z})$. \end{warning}

 When the $\pi_0 (A)$-algebra $\pi_0 (R)$ is not of finite type, we can still prove that the comparison map is an equivalence with mild smoothness of $A'' \rightarrow R$ (\Cref{prop:site-comp-qsyn-integral}).
 We start with another sufficient condition in characteristic $p$ which is essentially a variant of {\cite[Prop~2.17]{Li2020}} by \Cref{prop:crys-site-comp-desc}.